Silicon Valley: The Best Way to Prepare for a New Gig at a Startup or Venture Capital Firm?

 Why Does This Matter?

-But more importantly, many financiers are considering tech-related jobs such as venture capital in greater numbers than ever before.
+But more importantly, many financiers are considering tech-related jobs such as venture capital careers in greater numbers than ever before.

 Despite that, there’s a serious lack of knowledge about how startups, startup funding, and blissful corporate tricks like losing control of your company actually work.